Hope for All the World EP

 Hope for All the World EP is the twelfth main studio release and second Christmas album by CCM trio Phillips, Craig and Dean.
 It was released on November 23, 2010.
-It was the group's first EP, however all songs from the EP were all later included in a full-length Christmas studio album released in 2013 with the same name, along with four brand new songs.
+It was the group's first EP, however all songs from the EP were later included in a full-length Christmas studio album released in 2013 with the same name, along with four brand new songs.